 In reality, James went up with a fellow male scientist, but who wants to see that bore-fest when we just sat through a bunch of waistcoated blowhards arguing over electricity?
 So thank the heavens the movie replaces some crumb-bearded academic with derring-do Felicity Jones.
 She’s a famed balloonist named Amelia (get it?)
 Wren (GET IT?), a small yet feisty Victorian woman with her own hot air balloon factory, which James needs because no one will finance a trip that’s purpose is to tell Londoners when they’ll need an umbrella (ALWAYS, James.
 The equation scribbled on your chalkboard ends in the answer ALWAYS to the power of ALWAYS.)
-Even though the excursion would only take an hour, that’s an hour with Eddie Redmayne, whom Felicity thought she was rid of after the Stephen Hawking movie, so she declines.
+Even though the excursion will only take a few hours, that’s a few hours with Eddie Redmayne, whom Felicity thought she was rid of after the Stephen Hawking movie, so she declines.
 Also, the last time Amelia went up was with her husband, a Frenchman named Pierre Rennes (which is pronounced ‘wren’…sigh…), and she returned sans epoux, the French term for someone mysteriously ‘losing’ their husband 23,000 feet above the earth.
 Was he abducted by aliens?
 Carried off by a pterodactyl?

 The movie opens as Amelia and James launch into the sky in their beautiful balloon (we learn later he convinced her by saying she’d get to see snowflakes).
 There are crowds and much fanfare, and the scene feels very Wizard of Oz.
 Amelia even has a cute little dog, which she tosses out of the basket as soon as they’re high enough for the fall to kill it.
 Oh, but look, it has a little parachute!
 She’s not a psychopath after all!